ge-drei/mars-rover/readme.md

 # Mars Rover
-Simulates the movement of a rover over a plateau on mars, in the form of a bounded rectangular grid.
+Simulates the movement of a rover over a plateau on Mars, in the form of a bounded rectangular grid.

 ### Running the project
 Run `main()` in `Main` to launch the project using console input.

-You will be prompted to define the size of the plateau (where the maximum coordinate must be positive), where to land the rover (which must be a valid coordinate on the plateau), and a series of commands to execute.
+You will be prompted to provide the size of the plateau (where the maximum coordinate must be positive), a position to land the rover (which must be a valid coordinate on the plateau), and a series of commands to execute.

 ### Documentation